dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

 Based on the output above, here is what they mean;

   The **Wall Time** means that a clock hanging on a wall outside of the computer would measure 304 ms from the time the code was submitted to the CPU to the time when the process completed.
-  **User time** and **sys time** both refer to time taken by the CPU to actually work on the code.
+  **User time** and **sys time** both refer to the time taken by the CPU to actually work on the code.
 The CPU time dedicated to our code is only a fraction of the wall time as the CPU swaps its attention from our code to other processes that are running on the system.
   **User time** is the amount of CPU time taken outside of the kernel.
 Sys time is the amount of time taken inside of the kernel.
 The total CPU time is user time + sys time.

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_timeit.png?raw=true)